GuizzyQC/sd_api_pictures_tag_injection/README.md

 Note that character specific translation patterns stack with the general translation patterns.

-### LLM Response Weight adjustment
+### Description Mixer

-Under the Generation parameters options you will find the LLM Response Weight slider.
-Adjusting this will change how much weight the SD instance is going to put on the LLM's response to your query.
-A higher weight should increase the correlation between the description and the image, at the cost of ignoring the injected tags from this extension, and potentially ruining your picture with strong conflicting and confusing requests.
-A lower weight will leave more of the description to your injected tags, reducing the description to more of a suggestion than a request to the SD instance, eventually losing the very point of using a LLM for image generation.
+Under the Description Mixer options you will find the LLM Response Weight, Subject Weight and Initial Prompt weight slider.
+Adjusting this will change how much weight the SD instance is going to put on each of these elements to your query.
+At zero, the element is not added at all to the query.
+A higher weight should increase the correlation between the description element and the image, at the cost of ignoring the injected tags from this extension, and potentially ruining your picture with strong conflicting and confusing requests.
+A lower weight will leave more of the description to your injected tags, reducing the description to more of a suggestion than a request to the SD instance.
+While the LLM Response Weight is much of the point of prompting Stable Diffusion through a LLM, lowering its weight or removing it and using more the Subject Weight or the Initial Prompt weight can be useful if you want an image that's built with a similar prompt as that of the description.
+It could come in handy when illustrating a story for instance.
+It can also improve results with SD checkpoints that respond poorly to the long descriptive prompts an LLM often responds with.

 ### Advanced tag processing